Chart Color Schemes

 Traralgon - West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable projects include Traralgon Youth Prevention and Recovery Care Centre, Franklin North Estate, Stockdale Fields Estate, and Traralgon Bypass Planning Project.
-The following list details those most relevant:.
+AreaSearch has identified 16 projects likely to impact this region.
+Notable initiatives include the Traralgon Youth Prevention and Recovery Care Centre, Franklin North Estate, Stockdale Fields Estate, and Traralgon Bypass Planning Project.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.